Skip to Content

 The Fairmont Hot Springs

 The Radium Hot Springs isn’t the only hot springs in the Columbia Valley near Invermere!
-Fairmont Hot Springs (which is the name of the town) also has its very own hot springs that’s the perfect place to relax after a day of adventure.
+The town of Fairmont Hot Springs (yup, that’s its name!), as you might have guessed, has its very own hot springs that are the perfect place to relax after a day of adventure.

 These springs are privately owned and operated by the Fairmont Hot Springs Resort and in my opinion, they are a little nicer than Radium.
 The views are the highlight (and gosh are they great!), but the pool is also on the larger side too.